 Several specific issues that warrant further attention are analysed below.

-Sampling, preparation and analysis:
+Sampling, preparation and analysis: Forum agrees with the Dossier Submitter that analytical methods are available but indicates that due to the wide variety of products covered by the restriction different sample preparation techniques will need to be applied as well as normalisation efforts.
+Applying the most appropriate one in a specific situation will be key for the implementability and enforceability of the proposed restriction.

 Forum also indicates that the measurement of nanoplastics will be problematic (impossible or at extremely high testing cost).
 This is echoed by several comments made during the consultation.
 It should however be noted again that due to the broad scope of the proposed restriction a multitude of analytical methods will need to be applied.

-RAC and SEAC acknowledge current technological barriers in identifying microplastics 100nm until the aforementioned technological barriers have been resolved.
+RAC and SEAC acknowledge current technological barriers in identifying microplastics <100nm until the aforementioned technological barriers have been resolved.

 There appears to be microplastic particles in sizes down to at least 50 nm on the market, and as these might be the most toxic, it would be strange from a risk assessment point of view to exclude those from the restriction.
-On the other hand, the analytical methods may not be straight-forward until reaching sizes of 1um or even larger (especially if present in complex mixtures).
+On the other hand, the analytical methods may not be straight-forward until reaching sizes of 1µm or even larger (especially if present in complex mixtures).
 Thus, from a regulatory enforcement point of view, limits of 1nm, 50nm, or 100 nm may all be equally challenging and there are neither analytical nor other scientific reasons for choosing one of them.
 RAC therefore proposes not to set a lower limit in order that microplastics that cannot be analytical determined are not inadvertently excluded from the restriction.
 RAC notes that the revised paragraph 7 requirements for ‘instructions for use and disposal’ require upstream suppliers to identify if the products they place on the market for industrial use (i) contain microplastics and would therefore be subject to the conditions of the proposed restriction and (ii) the mass or concentration of microplastics present.
 On this basis formulators should be able to avoid using raw materials containing microplastics in products (and demonstrate this to enforcement authorities if necessary) irrespective of the possibility to detect them analytically in final formulations.

 However, as restrictions usually have limits, and some FORUM members advocated using a lower limit, the following factors should be considered if setting a lower limit; microplastic particles down to sizes of 50 nm are used on the market, and should thus be included.
 Limits of 50 or 100nm would probably be equally efficient as it is sufficient that 1% of the particles exceed the size limit (if at all possible to measure in products) for the restriction to kick in.
+For reasons stated earlier in the opinion, SEAC would advise to have a 1 nm lower size limit in the definition to make it fully fit for purpose.
+This also provides clarity for enforcement.

 In theory, there are analytical methods that are appropriate for microplastics >100 nm.
-However, the analytical methods are probably equally bad in the 50-100 nm size range for complex products.
+However, the analytical methods are probably equally unreliable in the 50-100 nm size range for complex products.

-The Committees assume that companies themselves know what they put in their products and also know how to analyse them for quality and compliance purposes, which should in theory ease enforcement.
+The Committees assume that companies themselves know what they put in their products and also know how to analyse them for quality and compliance purposes, which should in theory ease enforcement (“document-based” enforcement vs analysis).
 This statement does however not imply that internal procedural and organisational changes will not be necessary.
+Forum has indicated that document-based enforcement can only build upon obligatory documentation, however in the restriction proposal no details of relevant documentation is made obligatory